abhisoniks/cs733/README.md

 5. sm.go

 ####Assignment4:
 This is integration of Raftamchine with file server of assignment1.
-Here we build a distributed file server.
+Here we build a highly concurrent,fault tolerant distributed file server consisting of five file server which are behaving as one for client.
 #####Files Included
 1. data_stru.go
 2. peers.go